 Tip: Don’t miss out on my #1 rated travel card.
 The Chase Sapphire Preferred is now offering a new high offer of 60,000 points (worth $750 in travel) after spending $4,000 in the first three months after account opening!
 For the longest time this offer was stuck at 50,000 points so you don’t want to miss out on this better opportunity.
 Find out more here.

 As you can imagine, not everyone has issues getting through airport security and other ports of entry so not everyone needs a redress number.

 One of the most common reasons for getting a redress number is when you’ve been subjected to secondary screening on multiple occasions.
 For example, you might constantly receive “SSSS” on your boarding pass and be forced to be searched in a special security area before boarding.

-Here are a few other situations when you might need a redress number:
+Here are a few other situations, based on DHS recommendations, when you might need a redress number:

 - You were not able to print a boarding pass online

 - You had issues getting a boarding pass from the ticket kiosk

 - A ticket agent called someone before handing you a boarding pass

 - You are on the “No Fly List”